LENTIL SOUP AKA “LENTICCHIE”

 2 big bowl of lentil soup with carrots, tomatoes, onions and parsley, 2 cloves of garlic, a whole onion and some fresh parsley in the shot

-• Rinse the Lentils in a fine mesh strainer to get them nice and wet before adding them to the pot.
+• Rinse the lentils in a fine mesh strainer to get them nice and wet before adding them to the pot.
 This will ensure the spices will stick to the lentils and give the lentils a better opportunity to toast in the couple minutes they cook before adding any liquid.

 • Once the soup starts cooking and you have it on simmer, keep checking it every 20-30 minutes to ensure that the water hasn’t evaporated too much.
 If so, add more water, the lentils should always be covered by an inch or two of water.
 Adjust seasonings as needed.